-and developing effective professional relationships; workshops and tutorials to refine professional pedagogical knowledge (1, 3 relationships; locate and use effectively the full range of learning resources, including ICT across a range of contexts; evaluate own strengths and weaknesses, challenge received opinion and develop own criteria and judgement; communicate effectively with children, young people and parents/carers and colleagues; organise and present ideas, concepts and numerical information using a variety of presentational modes; take responsibility for own learning, accommodating new principles and understandings; communicate effectively in a manner appropriate to the area of study and report on procedures in a clear and concise manner in a variety of formats; identify key elements of problems, applying appropriate methods to their professional pedagogical knowledge (1, 3 and 8).
+- interact effectively within a group, giving and receiving information and ideas, modifying responses where appropriate and developing effective professional relationships; - locate and use effectively the full range of learning resources, including ICT across a range of contexts; - evaluate own strengths and weaknesses, challenge received opinion and develop own criteria and judgement; - communicate effectively with children, young people and parents/carers and colleagues; - 5. organise and present ideas, concepts and numerical information using a variety of presentational modes: - 6. take responsibility for own learning, accommodating new principles and understandings; - communicate effectively in a manner appropriate to the area of study and report on procedures in a clear and concise manner in a variety of formats; - 8. identify key elements of problems, applying appropriate methods to their solution.

+Teaching/learning methods and strategies

+These skills will be gained through the experiential nature of learning and teaching modelled in the School of Education.
+Groupwork and debate is encouraged in seminars, workshops and tutorials to refine professional pedagogical knowledge (1, 3 and 8).
 Participants are encouraged to make full use of the ICT facilities available to them in learning and teaching sessions alongside work-based use of ICT strategies and presentations.
-Assessment These skills and attributes will be assessed through written assignments, professional practice, oral and poster presentations, group discussion and debate supported by --- -- ---